 Related: Healthy Pineapple Recipes

 Feeling under the weather and looking for a quick boost for your immune system?
-While oranges get most of the attention for their high vitamin C content, cup for cup pineapples have almost as much of this powerful vitamin.
-In fact, just one cup of pineapple has more than 100 percent of your daily recommended value for vitamin C. Vitamin C is an antioxidant that can ward off damage to healthy cells.
+Pineapple can help reduce symptoms of common illnesses with vitamin C. While oranges get most of the attention for their high vitamin C content, cup for cup pineapples have almost as much of this powerful vitamin.
+In fact, just one cup of pineapple has more than 100 percent of your daily recommended value for vitamin C. Vitamin C is an antioxidant that can ward off cell damage.